Everyone who applies joins a global community of leaders and gains access to opportunities from our partners around the world.

 The world’s challenges are also bigger and more complex than ever.
 Today’s generation of young people confront climate change; lack of access to healthy food and safe water; educational setbacks due to COVID-19; and racial, gender, and other inequality.
 At the same time, we have better tools than ever to solve these problems.
 We need a new generation of leaders that can deal with the growing complexity of the world—and that can use the power of new tools and technologies to solve our greatest challenges.

-By identifying emerging talent in all disciplines, we can support people and their ideas as they work on solutions we can't even imagine today.
+We support emerging talent across disciplines and their ideas as they work on solutions we can't even imagine today.
 If one person alone can change the world, imagine what a network of exceptional people can do together throughout their lives.
 That is the vision of Rise.

 Everyone who applies joins a global community of leaders and gains access to opportunities from our partners around the world.

-Finalists participate in educational and social impact courses, offered through Rise, to level up their skills and grow their networks.
+Finalists participate in educational and social impact online learning experiences, offered through Rise, to level up their skills and grow their networks.
 They also gain access to funding on a competitive basis.

-The Rise Global Winners receive benefits to help them scale their impact.
-These benefits include a fully-funded residential summit, need-based higher education scholarships, funding for ideas on a competitive basis, access to a network of other Rise Global Winners, starter technology packages, mentorship, and career services.
+Rise Fellows receive benefits to help them scale their impact.
+These benefits include a fully-funded residential summit, need-based higher education scholarships, funding for ideas on a competitive basis, access to a network of other Rise Fellows, starter technology packages, mentorship, and career services.

-In addition, the program may provide additional benefits and services to Winners and other members depending on need and funding.
+In addition, the program may provide additional benefits and services to Fellows and other members of the broader Rise community depending on need and funding.

-The application is free, and there is no cost to Rise Global Winners or their families to participate in the Rise program.
+The application is free, and there is no cost to Rise Fellows to participate in the Rise program.